 - Wake Forest University (Winston-Salem, NC) offers several full ride scholarship opportunities to prospective students including the Reynolds Scholarship.

 Frequently asked questions about full ride scholarships

-What GPA do you need for a full ride scholarship?
+What GPA do you need to get a full ride scholarship?

 This is tricky to answer, because GPA is not the only factor that the scholarship committee will be considering.
 So while a strong set of grades will help your case, the scholarship committee will likely be assessing your test scores, essays, activities, and leadership.
 Chances are the college or organization awarding the scholarship will have a set of criteria.
-For instance, this webpage outlines the specific attributes that UNC is looking for in Morehead-Cain Scholars.
+Here is some more information about what matters when being considered for a full ride.